hapax/hapax.github.io/assets/chandra.md

 We're almost ready to perform our thought experiment of throwing electrons into a box until we make a black hole.
-But to apply our Fermi gas model to old stars, we need to tinker a little with the energy, and learn some facts about light and gravity.
+But to apply our Fermi gas model to old stars, we need to tinker a little with the energy.

 ### 3.1.
 Ultrarelativity <a id="sec-3-1" name="sec-3-1"></a>

-Gravity is very strong in stars, particularly old stars which have shed their outer layers and contracted to form a dense core.
+The gravitational force is strong with stars, particularly old stars which have shed their outer layers and contracted to form a dense core.
-This means particles are zipping around at close to the speed of light, and the earlier, classical form of kinetic energy we used is no longer accurate.
+This means particles are zipping around at close to the speed of light, and the earlier, Newtonian form of kinetic energy we used is no longer accurate.
-Einstein's famous formula $E = mc^2$ is subtle, concealing the fact
+Einstein's famous equation $E = mc^2$ can be written in the slightly more transparent form
-$m$ actually *changes* with velocity.
-It is sometimes more helpful to write his equation in the form

 $$
 E^2 = (m_\text{rest} c^2)^2 + p^2 c^2,